 It is important to kill off candida slowly.
 Trying to eliminate it too quickly can result in severe reactions including a flare up of symptoms related to the candida infection, flu-like detox symptoms that can become debilitating, all types of digestive discomfort and even swelling of the liver as the body is overwhelmed with the release of toxins as the candida is killed.
 Always back off on the dose of anything designed to kill yeast whether a medication, herbal formula or other method if these symptoms occur.
 Mild symptoms that are tolerable and come and go are normal.

-The well known and commonly available Chinese herbal formula called Yin Chiao, or Yin Qiao is very helpful in relieving detox and die-off symptoms.
+The well known and commonly available Chinese herbal formula called Yin Chao, or Yin Qiao (or Cold Snap in health food stores) is very helpful in relieving detox and die-off symptoms.
 It can also be used for general discomfort ranging from sore throats, insect bites, ear aches, and non-chronic headaches to poison oak and neuralgia, especially trigeminal neuralgia.
 It is especially helpful in candida detoxification and can be used quite freely to control the flu-like symptoms typical of candida die off.

 After a while, as the pathogens clear the system, the die-off and